American Society for Psychical Research: Splinter group

 The Boston Society for Psychical Research (BSPR) was founded in April 1925 by former research officer Walter Franklin Prince of the ASPR.
 Other founding members were William McDougall, Lydia W. Allison and Elwood Worcester.
 They were alarmed by the ASPR support for the purported medium Margery (Mina Crandon) and suppressing any reports unfavourable to her.

 Joseph Banks Rhine claimed to have observed Crandon in fraud in a séance in 1926.
 According to Rhine during the séance she was free from control and kicked a megaphone to give the impression it was levitating.
 Rhine's report that documented the fraud was refused by the ASPR, so he published in it in the Journal of Abnormal and Social Psychology.
 In response, defenders of Crandon attacked Rhine.
 Arthur Conan Doyle published an article in a Boston Newspaper claiming "J. B. Rhine is an Ass."

 There was a significant split in the history of American psychical research: the American Society for Psychical Research had become dominated by those sympathetic to Spiritualism; the Boston Society favored a naturalistic explanation (such as telepathy; yet telepathy within the laws of undiscovered physics) for purported mediumship and was critical of the purported mediumship of Mina Crandon in particular.
 Under President Walter Franklin Prince it organised the investigation of Mina during the Scientific American Prize dispute, and Harry Houdini worked with the group.
 BSPR investigators were involved in the uncovering of the alleged fraud of Mina Crandon—including a number of revelations often credited to Harry Houdini, but actually discovered by other BSPR members.
 In 1923, Prince described the Crandon case as "the most ingenious, persistent, and fantastic complex of fraud in the history of psychic research."
 The BSPR fell into obscurity following exposure of Mina Crandon, and was formally reincorporated into the American Society for Psychical Research in 1941.

 In 1934 the BSPR published Extrasensory Perception by their member Joseph Banks Rhine, who introduced the term ESP to English, and the methodology of modern parapsychology, with its quantitative research and laboratory based approach, as distinct from the older psychical research.

+Current Status

+In 2020, the Supreme Court of the State of New York brought a foreclosure case against the ASPR with regard to the mortgaged property at 5 West 73rd Street, New York, and a judge ordered the building sold at auction.
+As reported in this story, the building was eventually sold in June 2024 for $11.75 million, which Ruffles and Conrad indicated was less than the sum of the ASPR’s obligations.
+The author of the Skeptical Inquirer article indicated that the ASPR had all but completely collapsed.

+Today, the ASPR website is a shell of its former self.
+It lists a phone number and a new address, which turns out to be a rented mailbox at Manhattan Express Shipping on Columbus Avenue in New York.
+The website still accepts credit card payments for various levels of “membership,” which Vyse says he does not recommend since the organization appears to be in chaos.